xmlyqing00/Cholmod-Scikit-Sparse-Windows/README.md

 3. Download [CMake](https://cmake.org/).
 4. Clone or Download this repository, say `CSC_ROOT`.
 If you require the latest version, just download them and merge them with the target folders.
    - suitesparse-metis-for-windows version: 1.3.1
-   - scikit-sparse version: 0.4.4
+   - scikit-sparse version: 0.4.4.
+If you replace it by a new package, don't forget to **modify the `setup.py` to link the headers and libraries.**
-   - SuiteSparse version: 5.3.0
+   - SuiteSparse version: 5.3.0.
+It is under the `suitesparse-metis-for-windows-1.3.1/`

 ### 2.1 Compile Cholmod